The perfect trip is a fusion of perfect timing and an ideal location.

-Palau Guell was a mansion designed by Gaudi for Eusebi Guell.
-Palau Guell was one of Gaudi’s works, which showed his architectural genius and innovations in creating space with only a small land plot.
-UNESCO has declared Palau Guell as a World Heritage Site in 1984.
-Today, Palau Guell is a museum that exhibits and teaches Gaudi’s innovative techniques on architecture through an audio guide.
+Palau Güell was a mansion designed by Gaudi for Eusebi Güell.
+This was one of Gaudi’s works, which showed his architectural genius and innovations in creating space with only a small land plot.
+UNESCO declared Palau Guell a World Heritage Site in 1984.
+Today, it is a museum that exhibits and teaches Gaudi’s innovative techniques on architecture through an audio guide.

 Port Vell: The Harbor Shopping District

 Port Vell is the waterfront harbor of Barcelona and Catalonia.
 This vibrant harbor is a popular landmark in Barcelona, known for its scenic view of floating ships and yachts over the water combined with the modern design Maremàgnum shopping district.
 Enjoy Maremàgnum’s wide lineup of stores, restaurants, shops, bars, cafes, and cinemas.
 You can also take a walking tour of the Barcelona Aquarium which features unique Mediterranean aquatic species.

 Parc de la Ciutadella: A Citadel Turned Public Park

 A citadel once stood here and was an object of hatred by the people of Catalan.
 Now, Ciutadella Park is a lush green environment suited to finding peace and relaxation.
 Aside from Ciutadella park’s greeneries, you can visit the Cascada Fountain, the Catalan Parliament, Geological Museum, Castell dels Tres Dragons, Zoological Museum, and Umbracle.
 They also hold concerts in the park, so be sure to check if there are any during your January trip.